veggiedefender/tictactoe-powerpoint/README.md

 Inspired by this tweet: https://twitter.com/buildsghost/status/1399971984541249538

-The presentation has around 6,000 slides representing every possible game state.
+The presentation has around 6,000 slides representing every possible game state (and some impossible ones, since I didn't check for wins or ties).
 You play by clicking on the squares, which are hyperlinks to other slides.

 https://user-images.githubusercontent.com/8890878/120588727-ab22d780-c405-11eb-8d27-b615f131951c.mp4